harikrishna87/E-Commerce-Restaurant-Website/README.md

    - Displays a success message upon successful payment.
 6. **Order Page**:
    - Lists purchased items in a **table format**, providing users with a clear view of their order history.
-7. **User Profile**:
-   - Accessible via an avatar dropdown.
-   - Allows users to upload a profile picture.

 ## Technologies Used
 - **Frontend**: HTML, CSS, JavaScript